 The second part of the “Twiplomacy” study, conducted by leading global public relations and communications firm Burson-Marsteller, analyzes the English country names on Twitter.

-A big thanks to Steve Bowen, Vibor Cipan, Paul Cordasco, David Folley, Matthieu Fyot, Jessica Hedberg, Sam Jackson, Mladen Panić, Chrysanthi Sarafianou, Sam Sivarajah, Katarina Wallin Bureau who have contributed to this study.
+A big thanks to Vibor Cipan, David Folley, Matthieu Fyot, Jessica Hedberg, Sam Jackson, Mladen Panić, Chrysanthi Sarafianou, Sam Sivarajah, Katarina Wallin Bureau who have helped compile this study.